-The sun was shining and the birds were singing, everything did seem okay to them. (scene background)
+The sun was shining, and the birds were singing, everything did seem okay to them. (scene background)

 The man was standing here, then he walked over to that window. (scene itself)

-1. Action takes place in the past
+1. Action was taking place in the past.

-2. Action is incomplete (continuous)
+2. Action was incomplete (continuous).

 Other ways to describe a story in the past